allan-638/ToDoList/README.md

 The following To-Do List uses a combination of Node.js, Express, MongoDB & Mongoose, and Postman.

-Known: currently does not check for valid IDs - if you try entering a random # of characters, server.js will crash.

 To run, have mongo running and pointing the data/dir in the To-Do List project.
 Then, go to the project directory in Terminal and enter:
 ```
 node server.js